 The first ever Siddhartha Festival in Bodhgaya took place in 2016; a milestone moment for India and its wisdom legacy.
 The festival was attended by close to 700 people from different parts of the world.
 Over three days, participants attended teachings, musical offerings, devotional prayer workshops, conversations and storytelling from the Buddha’s life.
 It is our hope that this coming together of Siddhartha Gautama’s legacy with the most wonderful aspects of Indian tradition and culture, was the beginning of personal discovery for many.

 Scheduled to take place on alternate years, our team is intimately involved in its creation and organising.
-The next Siddhartha Festival is scheduled from 16th – 18th November, 2018.
-Registrations begin in the summer of 2018.
+The next Siddhartha Festival is scheduled from 16th – 17th November, 2018.

 For more information on Siddhartha Festival, please visit their website www.siddharthafestival.in.